AnkithaRameshGowda/AI-Powered-Resume-Analysis-System/PROJECT_SHOWCASE.md

 ---

-## 8. Notifications System
+## 7. Notifications System

 Both recruiters and applicants receive real-time notifications for key events — new applications, status changes, and new messages.
+Notifications are deduplicated and user-scoped.

 **Recruiter Notifications:**
 ![Recruiter Notifications](./screenshots/notifications-recruiter.png)